goyoambrosio/svpg/README.md

-# svpg
+# Draft code for stereo vision through perceptual grouping

-Draft code for stereo vision through perceptual grouping
+c++ and matlab draft code with algorithms about stereo vision based on perceptual grouping.